Alt may refer to any of the following:

 The following image of a keyboard shows the location of the Alt keys, which are highlighted in blue.

 Alt keyboard shortcuts and what can the Alt key do?

 Alt is most often used to in a key combination to perform certain actions.
 Refer to the example below:

-Below are some other commonly used Alt shortcut keys on a Windows computer.
+Below are some other commonly used Alt shortcut key combinations on a Windows computer.

 - Alt+F4 = These keys close the open program.
-To close an open window in a program press Ctrl+F4.
+To close an open window or tab within a program press Ctrl+F4.

-- Alt+Tab = These keys will switch between open programs left-to-right.
-Pressing Alt+Shift+Tab will reverse the order of switching programs.
+- Alt+Tab = These keys switch between open programs from left-to-right.
+Pressing Alt+Shift+Tab moves in the opposite direction, from right to left.

-Tip: See our shortcut key list for a full listing of all shortcuts.
+See our shortcut key list to view all the keyboard shortcuts.

 Using the Alt key to create special characters (Alt codes)